benfielding74/apprentice-portfolio/content/posts/miscellaneous.md

 ```

 Involved running terraform plans in 12 repos, reviewing the changes, liasing with other team members to check changes and errors and then merging the feature branch.
 Ran into problems with vault permissions on the vault stack which I will step through.

+HACK 4175 - adding users to qa2 environment for access to Atlas Mongodb.
+Had to add email address to environment object in terraform file.
+Errors thrown so paired with Royston and he explained that user had to have an atlas account before plan could be applied.